Human Liver Anatomy, Function, Location, Parts & Diseases

 - Abdominal distention

 Many patients may not have the above symptoms.
-But, the biochemical liver tests will help to confirm the disease.
+But, the biochemical liver test will help confirm the disease.

 Risk Factors for Liver Disease

-You have come to know about the human live anatomy and the variety of great jobs that the organ performs.
 By now, you must have realized how important it is to keep this organ hale and hearty.
-If anything happens to it, there would be disturbance in a number of vital functions.
+If anything happens to it, there would be disturbance in several vital functions of the body.

-So, it would be wise to take special care of liver while it is in normal working condition.
-And you can do it by eliminating the risk factors for liver disease.
-Here follows a brief description about some of the common risk factors.
+As a part of special care of liver, you need to eliminate the risk factors for liver disease.
+Here follows a brief description of some of the common risk factors.